 Red Maple factoids:

-The fruits of the red maple are those wind blown "helicopters" seen in the Spring
+The fruits of the red maple are those wind blown "helicopters," technically called samaras, seen in the spring.

 Red maples are usually dioecious with separate male and female individuals, but can be monoecious, with both male and female flowers on one tree.
 Under certain conditions they can switch from male to female, male to hermaphroditic, or hermaphroditic to female.